How we help recipients

 - changes other than income (such as a child no longer being dependent or moving to live with the other parent, or changes in the nature of special or additional expenses being incurred)

-- relief other than child support (e.g. parenting time, property)
+- relief other than child support (for example: parenting time, property)

 - evidence of income other than income information.